 What steps do I need to take to ensure compliance with the new pre-market requirements for therapeutic smoking cessation products?

-Can I continue to supply disposable smoking cessation products to patients if they were imported before 1 January 2024
+Can I continue to supply smoking cessation products to patients if they were imported before 1 July 2025?

 How will the banning of non-therapeutic product imports from 1 March 2024 impact my practice as a pharmacist?